DinushiJayasekara/Basic_Travel_Website/README.md

-# Project 0
+# Travel Website

-Web Programming with Python and JavaScript

-This website is about Sri Lanka.
+This is a basic website about Sri Lanka made from just HTML and CSS.
-There are 4 HTML pages including the index.html page.
-There is one Sass file along with its CSS one.